 Second only to New Year’s resolution time, this is the season when gyms get crowded, diet companies enroll thousands, and women all over the continent start skipping dessert and taking the stairs.
 Why?
 Because every woman thinks about how she looks in a bathing suit.
 And, at some level, most women wish they looked different.

-So, we buy the pills, drink the powdered skinny solution, and do crunches ’til we cry.
+So, we buy the pills, drink the skinny powdered solution, and do crunches ’til we cry.
 We try every external method of addressing the problem available.
 But does it work?

 I don’t think so.
 Even if we could get our bodies into magazine perfect shape…we would still struggle.